 At the CFTC, Mr. Yatter was a leader of two of the agency’s highest profile enforcement matters, including both the ISDAFIX benchmark investigation and the investigation of the collapse of MF Global.
 He also conducted and supervised various other matters involving violations of the Commodity Exchange Act and CFTC regulations, including fraud, manipulation, false reporting, spoofing, trade practice abuses, customer protection, insider trading, and cybersecurity.
 His work addressed swaps, futures, and other derivatives across various markets, often in coordination with the Department of Justice (DOJ), the Securities and Exchange Commission (SEC), the National Futures Association (NFA), and other domestic and international authorities.
 In all, his cases resulted in orders for sanctions totaling nearly US$1.6 billion.

 In addition to traditional commodities, Mr. Yatter advises cryptocurrency clients on a range of compliance, advocacy, and enforcement matters at the forefront of regulatory developments involving digital assets and distributed ledger technology (DLT).
 He also has extensive experience advising corporations and boards in Foreign Corrupt Practices Act (FCPA) investigations and securities fraud matters.
 In his civil litigation practice, Mr. Yatter represents clients in federal and state courts and arbitration proceedings in a wide array of complex matters, including shareholder derivative suits, antitrust cases, and transactional disputes.

 Mr. Yatter serves on the Advisory Board of NYU School of Law’s Program on Corporate Compliance & Enforcement.
-He is also a member of the American Bar Association Derivatives & Futures Law Committee and the Futures Industry Association Law & Compliance Division.
+He is a Fellow of the American Bar Foundation and a member of the American Bar Association Derivatives & Futures Law Committee and the Futures Industry Association Law & Compliance Division.
 Early in his career, he clerked for Judge Dennis Jacobs of the US Court of Appeals for the Second Circuit.

 Mr. Yatter is a frequent speaker on enforcement topics and industry trends, including cryptocurrencies and other areas of innovation.

 Mr. Yatter's enforcement defense and investigation experience includes representing:

 - Senior traders at global banks in CFTC market manipulation investigations

 - An asset management firm in an internal investigation relating to complex physical commodity transactions